An Experimental Study of Semantic Continuity for Deep Learning Models: Experiment

-In Sec.~\ref{sec31}, we proved that the semantic continuity constraint could make the model's gradient smoother, and we analyzed that the smooth gradient could make the model less dependent on a single-pixel.
-Because the single pixel does not have semantic information, we design three experiments to explore whether the semantic-continuity-constrained models use more semantic features.
+In Section~\ref{sec31}, we demonstrated that the semantic continuity constraint could smooth the model's gradient.
+We also analyzed how a smoother gradient can reduce the model's reliance on individual pixels.
+To further investigate whether models constrained by semantic continuity utilize more semantic features, we designed three experiments.